borteo/ng-drawing/README.md

 - bucketService: has the logic to flood-fill the canvas.
 - canvasDrawFactory: contains the methods to draw the shapes.
 I created a instance variable `shapes` to keep in an array all the shapes created.
-This can be improved saving and array of objects, and every object can be `new Shape( attributes )` in order to have an instance of every shape created and manipulate position, dimension, colour and so on. (drag and drop would be easy to implement).
+This can be improved saving and array of objects.
+Every object can be `new Shape( attributes )` in order to have an instance of every shape created and manipulate position, dimension, colour and so on. (drag and drop would be easy to implement).
-- drawCommands: this is an array of objects.
+- drawCommands: this is an basically an array of objects.
 It's used by the autocomplete to show the commmands, and by the commandService to check if the command written is well formatted.
 The convention for the format is `number` for the dimensions and positions and `colour` for the hex colour (3 or 6 digits).
 That's easily scalable to other formats.
 - commandService: instance of the command sent.
 Directives use the `command` and `params` instance variables to create the shapes, fill the canvas or change the background.